 AFD Group will base its actions on their capacity to reinforce social cohesion within populations and between territories, reducing inequalities — particularly gender inequality — and increasing access to education, health and social protection.

-In fragile and crises-afflicted situations, sustainable development requires peace and stability, which in turn require resolutions for the social, political, and environmental causes of conflict.
+Sustainable development requires peace and stability, which in turn require solutions for the social, political, and environmental causes of conflict that render some regions fragile and unstable.

 AFD Group pledges to uphold the third “D” in France’s Defense, Diplomacy and Development trinity.
 Promoting a 3D vision for conflict prevention, the Group will work alongside other development professionals, complementing the work of humanitarian organizations and the French diplomatic and military corps.